 I saw a chasm growing between religious and non-religious citizens and I wanted to fix that.
 But I was uncertain about my qualifications to write the book to solve the problem.
 Then I began to review my life experiences, my previous writings, and what others had said about me and I decided I could not only do it, but do it well.
 So I preface this book with why I can do this.

 On the Farm

-I am a poor farm boy; started out in White Bluffs, Washington, a tiny village doomed to be overrun by the atomic bomb project that ended World War II.
+I am a poor farm boy; started out in White Bluffs, Washington, a tiny village doomed to be overrun by the Manhattan Project, the atomic bomb project that ended World War II.
 The best training of this farm boy happened when my father bought an apple orchard 35 miles from home.
 He often left me there alone to get the work done.
 Sometimes I had no tools and problems that needed them.
 I learned to repair equipment with sticks, rocks, and wire.
 I discovered by sheer necessity that I could fix almost any equipment and get back to work if I forced my mind to search for answers instead of excuses.